Identityplane/GoAM/WHITEPAPER.md

    - Security boundaries under each tenant (e.g., Development, Production realms)

 Admin access and security boundaries are enforced separately at the tenant and realm levels.
 This model scales across SaaS, hybrid, and on-premises deployments with strong isolation guarantees.

+## Architecture and Deployment

+GoIAM is implemented as a standalone Go executable.
+It is intended to run:

+- As a containerized service in Kubernetes clusters (preferred for production)
+- As a standalone binary on VM infrastructure (flexible for legacy or edge deployments)

+### Configuration Models

+1. **Immutable Configuration**
+   - YAML-based configuration injected into containers at runtime
+   - Recommended for enterprise GitOps flows
+   - Enables rollbacks, A/B testing, version control, and performance optimization
+   - Flows are memory-resident

+2. **Dynamic Configuration**
+   - Configuration stored in the database
+   - Mutable at runtime via Admin API or Terraform provider
+   - Provides operational flexibility

+For on-premise deployments, the immutable configuration is the recommended approach if the organization has GitOps capabilities.
+The dynamic configuration option is suitable for SaaS models or development environments.